Dylan Thomas may have described it as an ‘ugly, lovely town’, but Swansea is fast becoming known as a modern and desirable city to move to.

 If you’ve had to send your driving licence away recently, you probably had to send it to Swansea, to the DVLA offices at Morriston.
 Maintaining the nation’s motoring records falls squarely in the lap of Swansea residents.

 The education sector is also a big employer.
 Swansea University has two campuses in the city, as does the University of Wales Trinity Saint David, along with Gower College Swansea.
-Each one requires a team of staff for academic to service roles.

 New developments are set to bring 1,700 new jobs to the city in the customer service and hospitality sectors in the near future.